philipyu1997/cpd-ios/README.md

 ## Overview
 ### Description

-CPD is an image recognition app that determines whether an image is of a cat, dog, or panda using the [Kaggle Animal Image Data Set](https://www.kaggle.com/ashishsaxena2209/animal-image-datasetdog-cat-and-panda).
+CDP is an image recognition app that determines whether an image is of a cat, dog, or panda using the [Kaggle Animal Image Data Set](https://www.kaggle.com/ashishsaxena2209/animal-image-datasetdog-cat-and-panda).

 ## Product Spec
 ### User Stories